iulian-rusu/mregex/README.md

 * a flexible API that allows exact matching, searching or iterating over multiple results

 ## Installation
 The project is header-only and does not depend on any third-party libraries.
 Currently, building is supported on GCC 10 and Clang 12, but any compiler that is C++20 compliant will work.

 To install the library, simply add the contents of the `include` directory to your compiler's include paths.
-If you are using a build system like `CMake`, update your target's include directories in a similar manner.
+If you are using a build system like `CMake`, update your target's include directories or add a library dependency to `mregex`.

 ## Usage
 Below is an example of parsing a date.